openaps/docs/docs/docs/walkthrough/phase-3/beyond-low-glucose-suspend.md

 #### autosens_adjust_targets:

 This is used to allow autosens to adjust BG targets, in addition to ISF and basals.

+#### maxCOB:

+This defaults maxCOB to 120 because that's the most a typical body can absorb over 4 hours.
+(If someone enters more carbs or stacks more; OpenAPS will just truncate dosing based on 120.
+Essentially, this just limits AMA as a safety cap against weird COB calculations due to fluky data.)

 #### override_high_target_with_low: